 Emails are important for marketers because they’re stable, cross-device identifiers, and their relevance has only grown in recent years.
-Just think about how many times you enter your email address to log into streaming sites or social media or to make an online purchase.
+Just think about how many times you enter your email address to log into streaming sites or social media.

 3. Invest in a first-party data strategy.

 Do you want a more comprehensive view of individual customers across platforms and channels?
 Of course you do or you wouldn’t be a marketer.

-Now more than ever, you will want to evaluate how your customer data is collected, managed, and activated in media buying.
+To properly prepare for the cookie apocalypse, you want to evaluate how you collect customer data, manage, and activate it in media buying.
 Software that integrates data – especially first-party data – from multiple systems have a stronger chance of surviving the purge of third party cookies.
-Examples of these types of platforms include customer data platforms (CDPs) or customer management platforms (CMPs) that can store information like email addresses, CRM data, transactional information, and data collected from your websites (first-party cookies aren’t facing the same threats as their third-party counterparts).
+Examples of these types of platforms include: customer data platforms (CDPs) or customer management platforms (CMPs).
+These platforms store information like email addresses, CRM data, transactional information, and data collected from your websites; first-party cookies aren’t facing the same threats as their third-party counterparts.

 With a unified customer database, you can continually track the information you gain about a customer, including how well the person responds to personalized marketing messages on particular channels over time.
 Additionally, as Sarah Polli explains in a recent Real Time Banter episode, “any platform you’re gonna use needs to be identity-based,” to ensure all the information you worked so hard to collect will not be depleted.

 Meanwhile, with regulations like GDPR and CCPA giving customers more transparency into how you’re using their customer data, having an accessible database, and with consented data, will make your life easier.

 4. Build a next-generation identity graph.

 Your customers also interact with your brand on social channels and other media you don’t own.
 To engage with them there, you’ll need an even sharper customer view, which is why you’ll need to augment your data strategy with an identity graph.